ryann-arruda/digital-image-processing/README.md

 The pixel is based on the RGB color model, where a color is formed by combining the components R (red),G (green) and B (blue).
 Thus, a pixel is a vector that has both components.

-Therefore, image processing consists of techniques where their input and output are images, enabling the application of noise reduction, contrast enhancement, image subtraction and other processing for human and computational interpretation, for easthetic purposes, storage and transmission.
+Therefore, image processing consists of techniques where their input and output are images, enabling the application of noise reduction, contrast enhancement, image subtraction and other processing for human and computational interpretation, for aesthetic purposes, storage and transmission.

 ## **Dependencies and Development Environment**